Prozac Nation (film): Plot

-Elizabeth "Lizzie" Wurtzel is a 19-year-old accepted into Harvard with a scholarship in journalism.
+In 1986, Elizabeth "Lizzie" Wurtzel is a 19-year-old accepted into Harvard with a scholarship in journalism.
 She has been raised by her divorced mother since she was two years old and has not seen her father at all in the last four years.
 Despite his lack of interest and involvement, Lizzie still misses her father, a contributing factor to her depression.
-Through a series of flashbacks, it is clear that there was a total communication breakdown between Lizzie's parents, which is soon reflected in Lizzie's own relationship with her mother.
+Through a series of flashbacks, it is clear that there was a total communication breakdown between Lizzie's parents, which is soon reflected in Lizzie's own relationship with her mother, Lynne.

 Soon after arriving at Harvard, Lizzie decides to lose her virginity to an older student, Noah.
 Lizzie proceeds to alienate Noah by throwing a loss-of-virginity party immediately afterwards with the help of her roommate Ruby.
 Although she and Lizzie begin as best friends, Ruby soon becomes another casualty of Lizzie's instability.
 Although Lizzie's article for the local music column in The Harvard Crimson is presented an award by Rolling Stone early into the semester, Lizzie soon finds herself unable to write, stuck in a vicious cycle with substance abuse.

-She begins a relationship with another student, Rafe, and visits his home in Texas.
-Upon discovering that his sister is severely autistic, Lizzie accuses Rafe of being 'a creepy voyeur' who gets off on witnessing the pain of others.
+Lizzie's promising literary career is at risk, as is her mental and physical health.
+Lynne sends her to expensive psychiatric sessions with Dr. Sterling towards which her father, pleading poverty, implacably refuses to contribute anything.
+She begins a relationship with another student, Rafe, but struggles with trust issues and fears of abandonment.
+During the holiday break, she visits his home in Texas.
+Upon discovering that his sister is severely autistic, Lizzie accuses Rafe of being "a creepy voyeur" who gets off on witnessing the pain of others.
 Rafe breaks up with her.

-Lizzie's promising literary career is at risk, as is her mental and physical health.
-Her mother sends her to expensive psychiatric sessions towards which her father, pleading poverty, implacably refuses to contribute anything at all.
+Dr. Sterling prescribes Lizzie medication to cope with her spiraling depression following her breakup.
+Meanwhile, Lynne is hospitalized after a violent mugging.
+Lizzie helps take care of her, and a relationship of honesty, accountability, and mutual support develops between them.
 After a long period of treatment under medication and a suicidal gesture, Lizzie stabilizes and begins to adjust to her life.